Australian Tax Review (AT Rev)

 The Hon Justice Michelle Gordon, High Court of Australia

-Professor Richard Krever, Professor, Monash Business School, Monash University
+Professor Richard Krever AM, Professor, Law School, University of Western Australia

 The Hon Sir Anthony Mason AC, KBE, Barrister; former Chief Justice of the High Court of Australia